Building Healthier Communities

 To Provide Quality Care to all the Communities We Serve

 Our commitment to providing access to care across a four-county region goes well beyond the work we do within our clinics, hospitals and other facilities.
-Each year, Olathe Health System staff members invest hundreds of hours outside of the system through community outreach efforts.
-In addition, Olathe Health System invests significantly in our community by providing health education for many professionals.
+Each year, Olathe Health staff members invest hundreds of hours outside of the system through community outreach efforts.
+In addition, Olathe Health invests significantly in our community by providing health education for many professionals.
 Of course, we are proud of the charitable and uncompensated care we provide to the less fortunate.

 Care for the underprivileged

-Charity and uncompensated care is defined as the unpaid cost of medical services provided to uninsured and underinsured.
-During 2011 Olathe Health System provided more than $12.8 million in charity and uncompensated care.
+Charity and uncompensated care is defined as the unpaid cost of medical services provided to uninsured and under insured.
+Olathe Health provides more than $25 million in charity and uncompensated care each year.